Risk Factors Dashboard

 If our information systems or data, or those of third parties upon whom we rely, are or were compromised, our business may be adversely affected.

-Cyberattacks, malicious internet-based activity, online and offline fraud and other similar activities threaten the confidentiality, integrity, and availability of our sensitive information and information technology systems, and those of the third parties upon which we rely.
+Cyberattacks, malicious internet-based activity, online and offline fraud and other similar activities threaten the confidentiality, integrity, and availability of our sensitive information and information technology systems, and those of the third parties upon whom we rely.
+We, and the third parties upon whom we may rely, may be subject to a variety of these evolving threats.
 We, and the third parties upon which we may rely, may be subject to a variety of these evolving threats.

 Although we endeavor to protect confidential information through the implementation of security technologies, processes and procedures, it is possible that an individual or group could defeat security measures and access sensitive information about our business and employees.
 The existence of a remote workforce also poses increased risks to our information technology systems and data, as more of our employees work from home, utilizing network connections outside our premises.